Find Me On:linkedin

 - PhD, Utah State University

-In her precious free time, Stephanie loves spending time with her husband and herding dog mutt, Jasper.
+In her precious free time, Stephanie spends time with her husband, Matt, and jogging her herding dog mutt, Jasper.
 She also loves being an aunt to Avery and Emmett!!
 Camping, hiking, cycling, yoga/meditation, exercising, stargazing, cooking 'clean', traveling, and thinking about long-lost hobbies like painting and drawing take up the remainder of her time.

 SOC 322: Introduction to Environmental Justice